 The race will start and finish at Vint Hill Craft Winery located at 7150 Lineweaver Road, Warrenton, VA.
 All proceeds benefit the Haymarket Regional Food Pantry so lace up your running and walking shoes and join us!
 More information can be found on the 5K Run for Hunger online registration site.

-Thursday, April 20, May 10, June 14 at 5:00PMThe Food Pantry follows Prince William County Schools regarding closures due to weather.
+Saturday, June 17 at 12:30PMThe Food Pantry follows Prince William County Schools regarding closures due to weather.

 Please note: New volunteers must submit a Volunteer Application prior to attending training.